Tax benefits and implications of business car leasing

 It is partly due to the possibility of additional charges that many people opt for higher mileage.
 However, it’s not always the best decision.

-The excess mileage charge is considered a service charge, which means that you can offset 100% of it against Corporation Tax.
+The excess mileage charge is considered a service charge, meaning you can offset 100% of it against Corporation Tax.
 You can also claim 100% of the VAT back on your VAT return.

 With this being the case, it’s definitely worth thinking about leasing a vehicle with lower mileage and paying the excess mileage charge.
 It can prove to be more tax-efficient, as long as you budget for the excess mileage.